Preparing for the 2nd Busiest Shopping Season of the Year

 A day to the rink, arcade, or alley should be nothing but fun for the people who come through your entertainment venue’s doors.
 You will roll a strike with your SMS marketing strategy when you provide an easy way for customers to engage with you business both in and outside of the times they visit.

-How To Create a SMS Coupon Campaign in the True Dialog Platform
+How To Create a SMS Coupon Campaign in the 3Seventy Platform

 STEP 1 – SETUP THE BASIC INFORMATION